SirPepe/shed/docs/modules/assert.md

 ▸ **assertIs**<T\>(`x`, `msg?`): asserts x is T

-Throws an exceptions when the first argument is null or undefined.
-Works as a type assertion in TypeScript.
-The inverse of `assertIsNot()`.
+Throws an exception when the first argument is null or undefined.
+The second argument can be used to customize the exception, but is entirely optional.
+This function works as a type assertion in TypeScript and is the inverse of `assertIsNot()`.

 Example: